-- A. BOARD OR COMMITTEE ADMINISTRATION.
+A. Board or Committee Administration.
 The Plan shall be administered by the Board of Directors of the Company (the "Board").
 The Board may appoint a Compensation Committee (as the case may be, the "Committee") of two (2) or more of its members to administer the Plan and to grant Stock Rights hereunder, provided such Committee is delegated such powers in accordance with applicable state law.
 (All references in this Plan to the "Committee" shall mean the Board if no such Compensation Committee has been so appointed).
 If the Company registers any class of any equity security pursuant to Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Plan shall be administered in accordance with the applicable rules set forth in Rule 16b-3 or any successor provisions of the Exchange Act or the rules under the Exchange Act or any such successor provision ("Rule 16b-3").
-Each member of the Committee shall also be an "outside director" within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder. - B. AUTHORITY OF BOARD OR COMMITTEE.
-Subject to the terms of the Plan, the Committee shall have the authority to: (i) determine the employees of the Company and Related Corporations (from among the class of employees eligible under paragraph 3 to receive ISOs) to whom ISOs may be granted, and to determine (from among the class of individuals and entities eligible under paragraph 3 to receive Non-Qualified Options) and to make purchases of Restricted Stock) to whom Non-Qualified Options or rights to make Restricted Stock Purchases may be granted; (ii) determine the time or times at which
+Each member of the Committee shall also be an "outside director" within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder.

-Options may be granted or Restricted Stock Purchases made; (iii) determine the exercise price of shares subject to each Option, which price shall not be less than the minimum price specified in paragraph 6 and the purchase price of shares subject to each Restricted Stock Purchase; (iv) determine whether each Option granted shall be an ISO or a Non-Qualified Option; (v) determine (subject to paragraph 7) the time or times when each Option shall become exercisable and the duration of the exercise period; (vi) determine whether restrictions such as repurchase options are to be imposed on shares subject to Options and Restricted Stock Purchases and the nature of any such restrictions; (vii) impose such other terms and conditions with respect to Stock Rights not inconsistent with the terms of this Plan as it deems necessary or desirable; and (viii) interpret the Plan and prescribe and rescind rules and regulations relating to it.
+B. Authority of Board or Committee.
+Subject to the terms of the Plan, the Committee shall have the authority to: (i) determine the employees of the Company and Related Corporations (from among the class of employees eligible under paragraph 3 to receive ISOs) to whom ISOs may be granted and to determine (from among the class of individuals and entities eligible under paragraph 3 to receive Non-Qualified Options, to make purchases of Restricted Stock or to receive RSUs) to whom Non-Qualified Options, rights to make Restricted Stock Purchases or RSUs may be granted; (ii) determine the time or times at which Options or RSUs may be granted or Restricted Stock Purchases made; (iii) determine the exercise price of shares subject to each Option, which price shall not be less than the minimum price specified in paragraph 6, and the purchase price of shares subject to each Restricted Stock Purchase; (iv) determine whether each Option granted shall be an ISO or a Non-Qualified Option; (v) determine (subject to paragraph 7) the time or times when each Option shall become exercisable and the duration of the exercise period; (vi) determine whether restrictions such as repurchase options are to be imposed on shares subject to Options and Restricted Stock Purchases and the nature of any such restrictions; (vii) determine the performance goals or length of service applicable to the grant of RSUs, the periods during which performance or length of service is to be measured and whether the performance goals or length of service requirements were met; (viii) impose such other terms and conditions with respect to Stock Rights not inconsistent with the terms of this Plan as it deems necessary or desirable; and (ix) interpret the Plan and prescribe and rescind rules and regulations relating to it.